A condition known as Thoracic insufficiency syndrome involves chest wall deformities and can affect normal breathing and lung growth.

 Further imaging tests are sometimes required for cases that may require surgery.
 In these cases, the doctor will order more tests, such as CT or MRI scans.

 In many cases, doctors begin by treating thoracic scoliosis through observation and a scoliosis brace.
 However, in cases where the patient’s curve grows to the point that they are in pain or having breathing, problems, surgery becomes the best option.

-The doctors at Southwest Scoliosis Institute recommend observation for younger patients whose curves are less than 25 degrees.
+The doctors at Southwest Scoliosis and Spine Institute recommend observation for younger patients whose curves are less than 25 degrees.
 Using our in-house 2D/3D EOS imaging system, doctors can order images of the spine every 4 to 6 months in order to determine if the curve gets worse.
 The X-ray delivers an extremely low dose of radiation.
 This low-dose imaging system helps prevent too much radiation because children get are more susceptible to the cumulative effects of radiation than adults.

 In patients whose curve has progressed past 20-25 degrees, doctors often prescribe a scoliosis brace until the patient reaches full skeletal maturity.
 Though bracing cannot correct the curvature, in many cases it can stop it from growing.
 For this reason, bracing becomes effective when it starts early and when a brace is worn as prescribed.

 If the curve grows beyond 40-50 degrees, the doctor may recommend surgery.
 Also, the most common type of surgery to address this condition uses spinal fusion, which involves placing rods and screws into the vertebrae to prevent the spinal curvature from growing any bigger.